UPPMAX/HPC-python/docs/day3/batch-new.rst

 .. challenge:: Simple example of option 1

-    Run the serial example script from Friday (https://uppmax.github.io/HPC-python/day2/basic_batch_slurm.html#simple-example-batch-script - the one that was used to run mmmult.py) but with this code (sum-2args.py) instead
+    Run the serial example script from yesterday (https://uppmax.github.io/HPC-python/day2/basic_batch_slurm.html#simple-example-batch-script - the one that was used to run mmmult.py) but with this code (sum-2args.py) instead

     .. code-block:: python